-This constitutes my written notice under LOU No. 11 of the collective agreement that I, wish to transfer my eligible TTOC experience credit earned under Article C.4 (up to and including November 15,) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective placember 31, that once I submit this applic not be reversed. cation to the employer, this decision to transfer is Teacher Sign ature Date Signed District Recei pt Confirmed Date of Receipt Please Note: district no later than Nover e provided by the teacher and received by the nber 15 th of the school year for a transfer for TTO up to and including November 15 th to take effect ame school year. ıC
+• under LOU No. 11 of the Collective Agreement that I, wish to transfer my eligible TTOC experience credits applicable previous local Collectiv nd including November 15,) to that of the ve Agreement increment language for continuing and/or f these experience credits shall take place and be effective I understand that once I submit th final and cannot be reversed. is application to the employer, this decision to transfer is Teacher Signature Date Signed District Receipt Confirmed Date of Receipt

+Please Note: This written notice must be provided by the teacher and received by the district no later than November 15th of the school year for a transfer for TTOC experience credits earned up to and including November 15th to take effect on December 31st of the same school year.

-BRITISH COLUMBIA PUBLIC SCHOOL EMPLOYERS' ASSOCIATION (BCPSEA) AND THE
+BRITISH COLUMBIA PUBLIC SCHOOL EMPLOYERS' ASSOCIATION (BCPSEA)

+AND THE